 I should mention though that I did see a very few unmasked guests a couple of places indoors.
 I did not see park employees stopping them, other than at the Village Store where a park employee manned the only entry line we saw anywhere in the park.
 So if you are expecting Disney World level mask compliance, Yosemite isn’t quite there yet.
 But it was pretty darn close.

 The main way to get around the Yosemite Valley in regular years is the park’s shuttle system.
 When crowds are high as they are all summer long in Yosemite, parking is simply in too short of a supply at the major stops to be able to reliably drive your own vehicle.
 So guests take the shuttles to hop from spot to spot.

-Those shuttles are all now closed for the 2020 season.
+Those shuttles are all now closed for the 2020 season, and again in 2021.
 That means that the only ways to get around are either in your own vehicle, by bike (more on that later), or on your own two feet!
 We did not have trouble finding parking anywhere we wanted to travel by car, although a few pullouts were still fairly full, specifically the ones near Yosemite Falls.

 Since you might be doing more driving than in usual years, be sure to fill up your vehicle before you enter the park.
 There is no gas available in the valley – the closest stations, depending on which park entrance you use are in: Wawona (Highway 41), El Portal (Highway 140), and Crane Flat (Highway 120).

 Speaking of transportation, we found that bikes were a tremendous way to see the Valley this year during COVID.
 The Yosemite Valley has over 12 miles of biking paths that go by all the major sights.
 Our 6 year old has now been riding longer distances back home for over a year, so we thought he had the experience and stamina to keep up with us.